Japan asks US forces to stay on base as COVID-19 cases jump

 Tamaki has blamed U.S. soldiers for what he called “the alarming rise” of cases on Okinawa, which has been hit harder than the rest of Japan.
 He promised financial aid for businesses that abide by the restrictions.

-Yamaguchi prefecture, where the Iwakuni base is located, also sent a request to the national government to strengthen anti-virus measures after it confirmed a record 181 daily COVID cases.
+Yamaguchi prefecture also sent a request to the national government to strengthen anti-virus measures after it confirmed a record 181 daily COVID cases.
 Yamaguchi prefectural officials suspect the illness spread from U.S. soldiers and Japanese military personnel who work on Iwakuni.

 Cases are gradually rising throughout Japan, including in Tokyo, which reported 641 new cases Thursday, up from 390 the previous day.
 Tokyo Gov. Yuriko Koike has so far been reluctant to order restrictive measures.